-New update: We were saddened to hear that busbee (aka Mike Busbee), who has been one of the top songwriters & producers in the music business for the past five years, has died of brain cancer at the age of 43.
-He produced most of the songs on Maren Morris’ two excellent albums: GIRL and Hero.
-He also co-wrote the hits “My Church” and “80s Mercedes” for Morris, “H.O.L.Y.” for Florida Georgia Line, “Try” for Pink, “The Fighter” for Keith Urban and “Every Little Thing” for Carly Pearce.
-Here’s the interview we did with him in 2016.
+Update: Sadly, Busbee (aka Mike Busbee), who was a top songwriter & producer, died of cancer at age 43.
+He produced many songs for Maren Morris’ albums: GIRL and Hero.
+And he co-wrote the hits “My Church” and “80s Mercedes” for Morris, “H.O.L.Y.” for Florida Georgia Line, “Try” for Pink, and “Every Little Thing” for Carly Pearce.

 San Francisco Bay Area-based songwriter/producer/artist/publisher Mike Busbee, who goes by the moniker busbee, has emerged with an impressive career in pop, country and rock music.
 The Walnut Creek, CA native discovered a love for music at a young age, and immersed himself in learning trombone, tuba, saxophone, and other instruments he could lay his hands on.